UU-Hydro/PCR-GLOBWB_model/README.txt

 A cookbook about how to run PCR-GLOBWB and contribute to its development:
 - http://goo.gl/8d9frs (created on May 2014).
+- Examples of model input files can be obtained from git@github.com:UU-Hydro/PCR-GLOBWB_input_example.git (including ini files).

 The version number is 2.0.2 if you (just) clone this repo from:
-- the "master" branch of "git@github.com:UU-Hydro/PCR-GLOBWB.git"; or from
+- the master branch of git@github.com:UU-Hydro/PCR-GLOBWB.git ; or from
-- the "master" branch of "git@edwin1.geo.uu.nl:~/pcrglobwb.git"
+- the master branch of git@edwin1.geo.uu.nl:~/pcrglobwb.git

 This version 2.0.2 is released on 5 October 2014.